SNAP Benefits in Alaska: How to Apply and Qualify

 What is an EBT Card and How to Use it?

-Your SNAP benefits are loaded onto an Electronic Benefit Transfer (EBT) card each month.
-Think of it as a special debit card just for your food assistance.
-It holds your monthly allowance electronically, so you don't have to handle paper coupons.
+Your SNAP benefits are loaded onto an Electronic Benefit Transfer (EBT) card.
+Think of it as a debit card for your food assistance, making grocery shopping simple and discreet.
+It works very similarly to a regular debit card.

 What Can You Buy with SNAP Benefits?